cmichelenstrofer/Documenter.jl/docs/src/man/doctests.md

 keyword (see [`doctest`](@ref) for more information).

 It can also be included in another testset, in which case it gets incorporated into the parent testset.
-So, as another example, to test a package that does have separate manual pages, just docstrings, and also collects all the tests into a single testset, the `runtests.jl` might look as follows:
+So, as another example, to test a package that does not have separate manual pages, just docstrings, and also collects all the tests into a single testset, the `runtests.jl` might look as follows: